shreyashsingh-101/csswarrior_quest/README.md

 ## Outline
 - Step 1 [csswarrior_card_height]: Find Problematic CSS in card component and fix it
-- Step 2 [csswarrior_placeholder_image]: Add a placeholder image to the card component
+- Step 2 [csswarrior_feed_padding]: Add padding to the feed toggle component
 - Step 3 [csswarrior_margin_top]: Add a top margin to the list of cards to separate it from the tab selector